Frequently Asked Questions

 for 2 years to the Emirates Telecommunications Corporation at the Dubai Satellite Ground Station, United Arab Emirates.
 There he was on the

-24-hour duty engineering team and performed regular maintenance and installation duties on
+24-hour duty engineering team and performed regular maintenance and installation activities on

 the live international telecommunications equipment.
 The